 My two favorite beaches in Seattle are:

-- Alki, located in West Seattle (I’m biased- I live within walking distance!) with waterfront views of downtown Seattle to the east and the Olympic Mountains to the west; lots of fun activities, like SUPing and bike rentals; and good restaurants (head to El Chapucabra‘s upper patio for sunset margaritas!).
-It also happens to be the beach in Sleepless in Seattle!
+- Alki, located in West Seattle (I’m biased- I live within walking distance of the beach!) with waterfront views of downtown Seattle to the east and the Olympic Mountains to the west.
+There are a lots of good restaurants (head to El Chapucabra‘s upper patio for sunset margaritas!) and fun activities, like SUPing, these funky bike carts, and even looking for the resident orcas that live around Elliott Bay.
+It also happens to be the beach from Sleepless in Seattle!

-- Golden Gardens, a popular stretch of sand with hands down some of the best sunsets in Seattle.
+- Golden Gardens, a popular stretch of sand with some of the best sunsets in Seattle.

 Walking Brewery Tour in Ballard

 The neighborhood has created a Brewery Passport Program.
-If you’ve got what it takes to collect stamps at all 14 breweries, you not only get bragging rights, but a commemorative drinkware to mark the occasion (… and also, probably a hangover).
+If you’ve got what it takes to collect stamps at all 13 breweries, you not only get bragging rights, but a metal sign to mark your prowess (… and also, probably a hangover).

 Even if you’re not quite ambitious enough to partake in that program, stopping at a brewery here is a great way to get a peek into local life, usually see a bunch of cute dogs, and get a tasty beer.
 My favorite breweries in Ballard are Rueben’s Brews; Urban Family Brewing Company (THEY HAVE BEER SLUSHIES!!); and Lucky Envelope.